44jovi/44jovi/README.md

 Now seeking a full-time role in software development with a focus on delivering value and consistently improving myself.
 Please see [my GitHub CV](https://github.com/44jovi/cv).

-Several years of experience in coordinating marketing projects, working with multiple teams across a large organisation, and liaising with product engineers, customers, clients, partners, suppliers and other stakeholders.
+Several years of experience in coordinating marketing projects, working with multiple teams across a large engineering organisation, and liaising with product engineers, customers, clients, partners, suppliers and other stakeholders.

 I’m also an: